ifeeljoy/bot-host-guide/README.md

 Voyager: bot.py
 ```

 🔹 Add dependencies.
 The dependencies can be found under `Installation` in `README.md` for each bot.
-You can paste the following in the "Dependencies" box for the corresponding bot.
+You can paste the dependencies in the "Dependencies" box for the corresponding bot.

 ```
 Pi Tracker & Cryptocurrency Tracker: discord.js dotenv axios